Wiktor Pleśnierowicz

-Wiktor Marek Pleśnierowicz (born 29 March 2001) is a Polish professional footballer who plays as a centre-back for Warta Poznań.
+Wiktor Marek Pleśnierowicz (born 29 March 2001) is a Polish professional footballer who plays as a centre-back for II liga club Sandecja Nowy Sącz.

 Career

 In 2019, Pleśnierowicz was sent on loan to the youth academy of Italian Serie A side Roma from Lech Poznań in the Polish top flight.

 On 18 June 2021, he signed a three-year contract with an option for a one-year extension with Polish Ekstraklasa club Warta Poznań.
 Shortly after joining his new club, he tore his anterior cruciate ligament and was sidelined for six months.

+On 18 February 2024, after losing his spot in Warta's starting line-up at the end of the previous year, Pleśnierowicz joined I liga side Polonia Warsaw on loan for the remainder of the season.

+He left Warta at the conclusion of the 2024–25 season.

+On 18 September 2025, Pleśnierowicz signed with II liga club Sandecja Nowy Sącz on a one-year deal, with an option to extend.